amariad/sample_scripts/README.md

-This repository is to hold example scripts and notebooks for future reference
+This repository is to hold example scripts and notebooks from previous/current projects